Understanding Behavior Activation for Emotional Well-being

 Implementing Behavior Activation

-The on-line psychology site (Psychology Tools) suggests there are five essential steps to implement behavior activation:
+The online psychology site (Psychology Tools) suggests there are five essential steps to implement behavior activation:

 - Learning about the vicious cycle of inactivity and depression